Corris Craft Centre: Food and drink

 There is a children's play area, next to outdoor seating and picnic tables.

 Opening hours

 All of the Craft Centre Studios open daily from Easter to November, although some are open all year round.
 Access to the site is free.

-Y Crochan café and Bwtri Y Crochan are open daily from Easter to the end of October.
+The Corris Café and Welsh Deli open daily from Easter to the end of October.
 Opening times vary at other times of the year.

 Corris Mine Explorers is open all year round, although during particularly quiet times, trips may only run if there is sufficient demand.

-King Arthur's Labyrinth and Lost Legends of The Stone Circle open every day during the season.
+King Arthur's Labyrinth and The Welsh Legends Maze open every day during the main season.